nasa/icc/STYLEGUIDE.md

 - Time should correspond to rows

 ## Units
-Unless otherwise specified, all functions should use the following units ...
-[TBD]
+Unless otherwise specified, all functions should use the following units: kg, meters, seconds

 ## Other
 Generally full names are preferred over symbols or abbreviations. e.g. *current_velocity* not *v_curr*